Denis-7242/ShopEase/README.md

 ### Prerequisites

-- A modern web browser (Chrome, Firefox,Edge)
+- A modern web browser (Chrome,Firefox,Edge and any other browser)
 - No server or build tools required!

 ### Installation